axial Takeaway: PAINWeekEnd Nashville 2019Expertise, Latest Posts | June 7, 2019

 There was also discussion of abuse-deterrent formulations of opioid medications in clinical practice.
 In a thoughtful and humorous presentation titled “Manage Pain and Minimize Misuse/Abuse,” Dr. Jeffrey Fudin highlighted the potential for improving the treatment of chronic pain by using tools at our disposal.
 He also emphasized the importance of comprehensive and multimodal treatment alongside patient engagement, education, and communication.

-At axialHealthcare, we’re committed to improving the lives of patients in pain and those suffering from OUD through innovative, patient-centric solutions.
+At axialHealthcare, we’re committed to improving those suffering from OUD through innovative, patient-centric solutions.
 We continually strive to understand the impact current treatments and policies have on patient care, and we truly value the unique insights shared by distinguished colleagues in our field such as those at PAINWeekEnd.

 The increasing number of opioid overdose deaths over the last decade has resulted in a public health response centered around thoughtful opioid prescribing practices and careful consideration of risk versus benefit when initiating opioids for pain treatment.
 In 2016, the Centers for Disease Control and Prevention (CDC) released guidelines around prescribing opioids for chronic pain,…Read More ›